olcf/olcf-user-docs/software/analytics/pytorch_frontier.rst

 Environment Variables
 ---------------------

-RCCL and NCCL are highly configurable with environment variables.
-See `the RCCL documentation <https://rocm.docs.amd.com/projects/rccl/en/develop/api-reference/env-variables.html>`__ for more information.
+RCCL and NCCL are highly configurable with environment variables, the most useful of which are described in `the RCCL documentation <https://rocm.docs.amd.com/projects/rccl/en/develop/api-reference/env-variables.html>`__.
+Note, however, that RCCL's default settings and internal tuner will likely select the best protocol, algorithm, and number of channels for your collectives.
+The environment variables most likely to improve performance are included in the ``rccl-net-plugin`` module and also listed below.

 Manual RCCL Network Plugin Configuration (Not Recommended)